Office Exercises: Be office fit

 Another exercise you can do is a calf raise.
 Apply pressure down on your feet and use that pressure to get the resistance you lift against with the calf raise.

-6. Thigh adductors squeezes
+6. Thigh adductors squeeze

-One way to work on the thigh and hip muscles is to perform adductor squeezes.
+One way to work on the thigh and hip muscles are to perform adductor squeezes.
 The movement of squeezing your knees together (remember the old Jane Fonda videos; there was plenty of this going on there) is hip adduction and works on your inner thigh.

 To exercise this make two fists and put them together between your knees and squeeze your hips together against those fists working your inner thigh.
 Hold that squeeze for 5-10 seconds, release, and then repeat.